Is the existence of a $J/\psi J/\psi$ bound state plausible?: Interaction between light hadrons and charmonia

+where $G_O$ is the Green's function of the $\bar{Q}Q$ system in the color octet representation.
+Theoretical foundations of the gluon insertions in heavy-quark states were studied in Ref.~\cite{Peskin:1979va} where it is demonstrated that, for a sufficiently heavy meson, the interaction with external perturbations is described by the Wilson operator product expansion with the dependence on a particular heavy meson state encoded in the coefficients, that is, in particular, in the chromopolarisability (\ref{alphaAB}).
+Below we discuss a strong dependence of the chromopolarisability on the radial excitation number of the heavy $S$-wave quarkonia in the context of the effective interaction potential between two vector charmonia, in line with the findings of Ref.~\cite{Peskin:1979va}.
+For some recent discussions of the chromopolarisabilities within various approaches the interested reader is referred to, for example, Refs.~\cite{Brambilla:2015rqa,Eides:2015dtr, Eides:2017xnt,Polyakov:2018aey,TarrusCastella:2018php,Chen:2019hmz}.
+For a new formulation based on counting the dimension of the hybrid interpolating field, see Ref.~\cite{Pineda:2019mhw}.

+Once the couplings of light meson pairs to the vector charmonia are known, one may evaluate the $\psi(2S)J/\psi$ scattering potential as depicted by diagrams in Fig.~\ref{fig:feyn}.
+The corresponding amplitude contains three different vertices and, therefore, depends on three couplings, $\psi(2S)J/\psi\pi\pi$, $\psi(2S)\psi(2S)\pi\pi$, and $J/\psi J/\psi\pi\pi$, encoded in the corresponding chromopolarisabilities which satisfy the Schwarz inequality~\cite{Sibirtsev:2005ex},

-Diagram (b) in Fig.~\ref{fig:feyn} involves the polarisability $\alpha_{\psi(2S)J/\psi}$ from the right-hand side of Eq.~(\ref{eq:inequality}), which can be extracted from the experimental data on the $\psi(2S)\to J/\psi\pi^+\pi^-$ decay, taking into account the $\pi\pi/K\bar K$ final state interaction (FSI).
+Fig.~\ref{fig:feyn}b involves the polarisability $\alpha_{\psi(2S)J/\psi}$ from the right-hand side of Eq.~(\ref{eq:inequality}), which can be extracted from the experimental data on the $\psi(2S)\to J/\psi\pi^+\pi^-$ decay, taking into account the $\pi\pi/K\bar K$ final state interaction (FSI).
 The formalism we employ is a straightforward extension of Refs.~\cite{Guo:2006ya,Chen:2019hmz} to a coupled channel interaction in the final state.

 Note that in order to connect the mentioned transitions to the polarisabilities we need to assume that contributions from hadronic loops in the $\pi$-vector charmonium channels can be neglected.\footnote{In Ref.~\cite{Du:2020bqj}, it was claimed that hadronic loops, which are non-multipole contributions, cannot be neglected when it comes to, for example, evaluating the $J/\psi$-nucleon interaction.}